kaliflowerx3/ZoltriTWserver/deniedmods.md

 the last blockbender - Not Thematically Appropriate
 block armor - Not Thematically Appropriate
 simply magic - Performance Issues/Underdeveloped
+Necromancy - Not Thematically Appropriate/Kinda a joke mod

 # Other types of Suggestions
 ANY OTHER WAY OF FINDING RTP - Modded world generation messes up RTP.
 Deal with it.